-The numbers can be simple: Create a well-loved online course that’s $100 per sale.
-Make 1,000 sales per month, and you’ll be making $1.2 million per year.
+First, the numbers can be simple: Create a well-loved online course priced at $250.
+If you average 167 sales per month, you’re making $500,000 per year.

-In this post, let's explore how to make money authentically.
-I’ll use a series of dichotomies to think this through.
-I look forward to your questions and comments.
+In this post, I’ll explore how to make money authentically.
+I’ll offer a series of dichotomies to help us think this through:

-Authentic money-making is about prioritizing the value that customers are gaining from our product/service, versus being fixated on our own income and profits.
+Authentic money-making is about prioritizing the value that customers are gaining from our product/service, versus being fixated on the sales.

-This is why I don’t like business trainings that focus on “Make More Profits!”
+This is why I don’t like business advice that focuses on “Make More Profits!”

-We’ve all experienced businesses that seem to be very good at marketing to us and taking the money from us, but have shoddy customer service.
+We’ve all experienced businesses that were great at marketing to us and taking our money… but then have shoddy customer service.
 Sometimes they’re highly responsive when trying to sell to us, but after we’ve purchased (especially after the guarantee period is over) it’s harder to get them to help us.

-We may buy a product that sounded so good, but the product or program doesn’t give us the results that the marketing hype promised.
+We may buy a product that sounds so good, but the product or program doesn’t give us the results that the marketing hype promised.

-These are examples of focusing on revenue and profit, versus the value to the customers.
+These are examples of focusing on sales and profit, rather than the value to the customers.

 How do we become customer-focused?
-We ask for feedback along the way.
+We seek feedback along the way.

-This is something my clients have noticed a lot from me: After every session, my follow-up email includes a request for feedback.
+This is something my clients have noticed from me.
+After every session, my follow-up email includes a request for feedback.
 Did they enjoy the session?
 Anything I can do a little differently next time to make it even more helpful for them?

 After every course session that I teach, I ask participants for feedback right away.

-Most of the business trainings I’ve purchased aren’t at all obsessed about feedback and improvement.
+Most of the business training I’ve purchased don’t care about feedback and improvement.
 Only during the marketing process do they seem to be caring and responsive, but much less after the sale is done.